 Suicidal thoughts are a type of “misery index,” and are commonly related to depression or other experiences of mental suffering.
 While having suicidal thoughts is not an uncommon experience, such thoughts tend to come in waves and acute risk tends to decrease in a short amount of time after peaking—few people act on suicidal thoughts.
 We can all play a role in helping someone who is struggling with suicidal thoughts to stay alive through that acute risk period.
 Asking direct questions about suicidal thoughts, offering a listening ear, providing healthy distractions, removing lethal means, engaging in safety planning, and connecting the individual with a treatment provider are all examples of effective interventions.
 We know that experiences of connection and belonging are the best preventers of suicide, and creating those experiences is part of what we do here at Calvin University as we live out our mission to “think deeply, act justly, and live wholeheartedly.”
 We are a community.

-Also, whether you are a staff, faculty, student, parent/guardian, alumnus, or friend, we hope that you will take some time to engage with the free, open source ZeroSuicide training resources and suicide prevention materials that we have gathered here.
+Whether you are a Calvin student or staff/faculty, we hope that you will take some time to engage with the free training resources and suicide prevention materials that we have gathered here.
 Let us know how else we can help you feel equipped and prepared as part of our safety net at Calvin University!

 ZeroSuicide training resources